-Postdoc in philosophy at the Oxford Uehiro Centre for Practical Ethics, working on identity and authenticity in medical ethics and ethics of technology.
+Postdoc in philosophy at the University of Zurich, working on identity and authenticity in ethics of technology and medical ethics.

 I am available for consulting work in bioethics, neuroethics, and ethics of technology / AI.